reframe-hpc/reframe/docs/tutorial_basics.rst

 This tutorial will give you a first overview of ReFrame and will acquaint you with its basic concepts.
 We will start with a simple "Hello, World!" test running with the default configuration and we will expand the example along the way.
-We will also explore performance tests and we will port our tests to an HPC cluster.
+We will also explore performance tests and port our tests to an HPC cluster.
 The examples of this tutorial can be found under :obj:`tutorials/basics/`.